ChristianGobin/ChristianGobin/README.md

 # CG
-- Python
+## My Techsperiences
-- Bash
+- Scripting - Python, Bash
-- I wear many hats.
+- Classic Web Stack - Html, Css, Js, Php.
+- Blockchain - Solidity, Truffle Suite.
-- I write hacky code that works, then I refactor later.
+- Workflow - I write hacky code that works, then I refactor.

-### Side Projects
+### Side Quests
 - Obtain the Comptia Security+ Certification in 2 weeks or less.
-- Continue

 <!---
 ChristianGobin/ChristianGobin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.